 If you have not automated your lead nurturing process, then your sales team is just wasting time on leads that do not even want to buy hat you’re selling.

-Considering this, time is saved on contacts or leads that are not going to buy and mistimed with irrelevant content.
-Automated leads generate sales through the system by breaking down those marketing barriers to spend more time on closing sales.
+Thinking about this, time is saved on contacts or leads that are not going to buy and mistimed with pointless content.
+Automated leads generate sales through the system.
+By breaking down those marketing barriers you spend more time on closing sales.
+Building and NURTURING Leads is key to your success.

 Interested in lead nurturing but want to know more?
 Read up on our previous lead conversion blog ‘lead conversion in email marketing’